2016/12/30 § Leave a comment

 On this day in 1764 The Castle of Otranto was first published.

 Now pretty typical boiler-plate fodder for ghost stories and scary movies, Walpole’s approach is pretty much the start of the genre that would become known as Gothick.
 In addition to its literary impact, the bestseller also inspired the gloomy and quirky medievalizing style in decorative arts and architecture that swept through the second half of the eighteenth century.
 It starts, properly enough, with his own house, Strawberry Hill.
-Granted, the villa looks now like the love child of a wonky medieval orphanage and the world’s biggest petit-four (especially after this recent amazing restoration project) (OMGoth it’s WHITE and allowed to have BLUE SKIES!).
+Granted, the villa looks now like the love child of a wonky medieval orphanage and the world’s biggest petit-four (especially after this recent amazing restoration project).
 A bit of a carnival, the villa launched a thousand flights of fancy, most notably Edmund Burke’s ridiculously sublime Fonthill Abbey.

 Image: illustration from the book; if you don’t know what it’s about, you’ll have to read it! (from this source)